 Tycho Brahe* - Danish astronomer whose work in developing astronomical instruments and in measuring and fixing the positions of stars paved the way for future discoveries.

-crescent - a row of houses built in the form of the inner bow of a crescent moon or arc of a circle.
+crescent - a row of houses built in the form of the inner bow of a crescent moon or arc of a circle + (continue up to π).

-mercery - the wares sold by a mercer; a mercer's shop; MATER MISERICORDIAE HOSPITAL - At Eceles Street and Berkeley Road (Mulligan works there); Mercury - Roman god of merchants, thieves, money, etc., etc., identified with Hermes and Thoth.
+mercery - a term for expensive fabrics (silk, linen, and fustian textiles) + MATER MISERICORDIAE HOSPITAL - At Eceles Street and Berkeley Road (Mulligan works there) + Mercury - Roman god of merchants, thieves, money, etc., etc., identified with Hermes and Thoth.
 As Shaun walks the Via Dolorosa backward in III,i ii, he is always illustrating some attribute of backward-walking Mercury-Hermes-Thoth, and, therefore, the naming of the god gives no notion of how he dominates the material.
 In Ulysses, Mulligan is Mercury, and so is, in part, one of the models for Shaun.
-Mercury is a planet, a medicine against syphilis, a substance important in alchemy.
-Glasheen, Adaline / Third census of Finnegans wake
+(Glasheen, Adaline / Third census of Finnegans wake).

 shoulder - Of inanimate things: To form a shoulder, project as a shoulder.